hasura/graphql-engine/docs/graphql/manual/queries/performance.rst

 .. note::

-   In some cases, e.g. if the result returns a high percentage of the rows in the table, sequential scans can still be faster than index scans.
+   In some cases sequential scans can still be faster than index scans, e.g. if the result returns a high percentage of the rows in the table.
-   Postgres will take the call on what kind of scan is faster.
+   Postgres comes up with multiple query plans and takes the call on what kind of scan would be faster.